medavidallsop/internal-tags/readme.txt

 = Usage =

-After installation you'll find the settings in **Settings > Internal Tags**, choose which posts types you want internal tags for.
-Once enabled on your chosen post types you'll see an internal tags menu item under the post types menu in the WordPress dashboard.
+After installation, you'll find the settings in **Settings > Internal Tags**.
+Choose which post types you want internal tags for.
+Once enabled on your chosen post types, you'll see an internal tags menu item under the post types menu in the WordPress dashboard.
 Click into this to create your tags.

-Once you have created a tag you'll see it on the right side, click edit to configure further options, such as setting the tags colors.
+Once you have created a tag, you'll see it on the right side.
+Click edit to configure further options, such as setting the tags colors.

-Now you've created a tag it can be set when adding or editing a post.
-Once a tag has been set you'll see it on the posts list.
+Now that you've created a tag, it can be set when adding or editing a post.
+Once a tag has been set, you'll see it on the posts list.

 = Contribute =